Treatment Effects with Targeting Instruments: Introduction

+To illustrate the usefulness of our framework, we apply it to the Head Start Impact Study (HSIS), a randomized experiment that sought to evaluate the value added of Head Start preschools. \citet{kline2016} revisited the HSIS; they took into account the presence of a substitute treatment (alternative preschools in this case).
+They found that Head Start was only beneficial for children who would not have attended another preschool program instead.
+In this study, the instrument is binary: a child is offered admission to Head Start or not.
+Treatment is ternary, as the child may end up in Head Start, in an alternative preschool, or not be enrolled in preschool.
+In our language, ``no preschool'' is the reference treatment.
+Head Start offers of course target Head Start; and since the instrument is binary, targeting is trivially strict.
+This makes it an example of universal targeting.

+As another example, consider a randomized experiment with imperfect compliance.
+Individuals are assigned to a treatment arm via instrument (targeting), but may self-select into an alternative treatment (imperfect compliance).
+When random assignments map uniquely to treatments, the design satisfies our one-to-one targeting assumption.
+Strict targeting further implies that selecting into treatment is equally costly for all individuals not assigned to it.
+Consider for instance the interventions reported in \citet{Angrist:et:al:2009} and in \citeauthor{attanasioetal:colombia:2014} (\citeyear{attanasioetal:colombia:2014,attanasioetal:colombia:2020}).
+These are 4-way factorial randomized experiments: each subject is randomly assigned to a control group, to receive treatment~1, to receive treatment~2, or to receive both treatments.
+By definition, this is one-to-one targeting.
+Compliance was very imperfect in \cite{Angrist:et:al:2009}, and it is described as ``high'' in the other two papers.
+If subjects self-selected into treatments on the basis of their expected benefits, then strict targeting is a natural assumption.

-With complete treatment data (the unfiltered treatment), combining ARUM and strict targeting allows us to point-identify the size of some complier groups and the corresponding treatment effects, and to partially identify others.
-We use two examples to demonstrate the identification power and implications of ARUM and strict targeting.
-In our first example, three unordered treatment values target three instrument values.
-This $3 \times 3$ model was also studied by \citet{kirkeboen2016}.
-Our second example is a $2 \times T$ model where a binary instrument targets only one of $T \geq 3$ treatment values, as in~\citet{kline2016}.
-We obtain novel identification results for both examples; they lead to new estimands, which provide more information than the TSLS estimators.
+Combining ARUM and assumptions on targeting allows us to point-identify the size of some complier groups and the corresponding counterfactual averages and treatment effects on the outcomes, and to partially identify others.
+We use two examples to demonstrate the identification power and implications of ARUM and targeting.
+Our first example is a $2 \times T$ model where a binary instrument targets only one of $T \geq 3$ treatment values, as in~\citet{kline2016}.
+In our second example, three unordered treatment values target three instrument values.
+This $3 \times 3$ model was also studied by \citet{kirkeboen2016}\footnote{See also more recent work by \citet{Bhuller22}, \citet{Heinesen:2025}, and \citet{nos22}.}.
+Unlike them, we do not assume that the data contains information on next-best alternatives.
+Whereas the $2\times T$ model satisfies unordered monotonicity under our strongest targeting assumptions, the $3\times 3$ model does not\footnote{ It does satisfy the weaker generalized monotonicity assumption of \cite{baietal:monotonicityaverage}, however.}.